CoffeePenguin/Send_Slack_Notification/README.md

 # How to use

-See sample files "slack_notification_sample.ipynb" in this repository
+Please refer to sample files "slack_notification_sample.ipynb" in this repository